This easy pizza spirals recipe is perfect for quick school lunches and can be made and frozen ahead of time!

-In an effort to continue the ease of school lunches this year, I have made some extremely easy pizza spirals for the kids to grab out of the freezer in the morning.
+In an effort to continue the ease of school lunches this year, I have made this extremely easy pizza spirals recipe for the kids to grab out of the freezer in the morning.
 The beautiful thing about these spirals is the fact you can use just about any pizza toppings your kiddos desire.
 Let’s say you have a meat lover and a vegetarian (hey, it can happen!), you can easily adapt this recipe by making your spirals half and half!

 Here’s what you need to get started: